PegasusMKD/docker-volume-container/README.md

 #### Path: GET ip address of the service/run-script
  This path should return the structure of the volume (which would be treated as a file system) as a HashMap('parentFolder':'child files and child folders').

+## Personal notes about the code

+ I use the same code as both the **Manager** and the **Container** service since this is just a POC, and doing them seperately would just be "too much work".
+ I have a shell script for building the docker image called build-docker.sh.
+ Two big notes that definetely won't be the way as they are now, I did them like this because I wasn't sure as to how to fix them ,or I was too lazy to search for a solution:
+  - the Back-end Service image uses root
+   - I did this because Docker made the volume accessible only by root, but this might get fixed if we made a custom image of busybox, and had it start-up using a different user in a mutual group between the service and volume
+  - Creating the scripts using the service
+   - I did this just for testing reasons (whether i can create files and folders in the folder)